marccompte/html-location/README.md

 ## Future

+### Improve code

+- Converge naming of package, module, class and HTMLElement.

 ### Improve documentation

-- Make a proper REFERENCE.md file with all the attributes required and optional.
+- ~~Make a proper REFERENCE.md file with all the attributes required and optional.~~
 - Add screenshots.
 - Make a demo on GitHub pages.